This article was updated on July 10, 2018.

 Accurate forecasting can be difficult — even in a climate of relative stability — but the sheer velocity of change today makes the usefulness of any forecast problematic at best.
 The horizons are getting shorter and looking ahead can be nearly impossible when each of your underlying assumptions topples.
 Revisiting your financial forecasts in light of change can be crucial to the continuing usefulness of any financial forecast.
 You'll have to change your approach from the traditional "snapshot" to a "live streaming video."

-Let's examine a couple of recent examples from the realm of human capital management for context.
-In Indonesia, where many global businesses operate, the minimum wage changes often, not just at the national level but at the provincial level, according to Forbes.
-Tax levels change too, making compliance in Indonesia an always-dynamic effort.
+In Indonesia, for example, where many global businesses operate, the minimum wage changes often, not just at the national level but at the provincial level, according to Forbes.
+Tax levels change too, making compliance in Indonesia an always dynamic effort.

 The point here is simple: forecasts can, and sometimes will, need to change.
 Having a strong, integrated human capital management system in place can help you establish a firm foundation for flexibility, as you'll need to be ever-agile in a VUCA world.